llvm/llvm-project/libcxx/docs/Hardening.rst

 iterator is valid upon dereference generally requires storing data about bounds inside the iterator object.
-Using ``std::span`` as an example, setting the hardening mode to ``fast`` will always enable the ``valid-element-access`` checks when accessing elements via a ``span`` object, but whether dereferencing a ``span`` iterator does the equivalent check depends on the ABI configuration.
+Using ``std::span`` as an example, setting the hardening mode to ``fast`` will always enable the ``valid-element-access`` checks when accessing elements via a ``std::span`` object, but whether dereferencing a ``std::span`` iterator does the equivalent check depends on the ABI configuration.

 ABI options
 -----------